slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you think adventure is dangerous, try routine.
 It’s lethal."
 -- Paulo Coelho*

-You can choose courage or comfort but you can’t choose both.
+You can choose courage or comfort, but you can’t choose both.

-The size of your life is in direct proportion to how uncomfortable you are willing to be.
-You keep doing what you’re good at to avoid facing the real problems in your life.
-Breaking rules frightens people but comfort is the enemy of achievement.
-You’ll never get what you want in life without risk.
-Risk over safety is the way to pull forward.
-If you act average, you’re going to be average.
-To outperform, you must be different *and* correct.
+The size of your life is directly proportional to how much discomfort you are willing to endure.
+You keep doing what you're good at to avoid confronting the real problems in your life.
+Breaking rules can be frightening, but comfort is the enemy of achievement.
+You'll never achieve what you want in life without taking risks.
+Prioritizing risk over safety is the path to progress.
+If you act average, you'll remain average.
+To outperform, you must be both different and correct.

 Hints:

 - Risk looks different for everyone.
 - Repeating close variations on your usual theme unlocks far more value than you’d expect given minimal novelty value is a surprising result.
 - Reinvention should be an habit not an event.
 When you control for one set of risks, another simply arises in its place.
 - Choose the hard way.
 Life is easy, and a soft life makes for soft people.
-Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.
-Being uncomfortable should be “play” for you.
-Get confort in disconfort.
+Take a cold shower, join a boxing gym, use the stairs instead of the escalator, spend a week alone in nature.
+Being uncomfortable should be "play" for you.
+Find comfort in discomfort.
-- Risk prone is better than risk averse but dont allow to be out of the game.
-Adventure comes from percieved risk, not peril.
-Develop a tolerance for risk so that you can build up to the scarier activities later.
+- Being risk-prone is better than being risk-averse, but don't allow yourself to be out of the game.
+Adventure comes from perceived risk, not peril.
+Develop a tolerance for risk so that you can work up to scarier activities later.
 The discomfort zone is NOT about experiencing pain.
 - Leap while you’re at the top of the curve, and the next curve builds on the momentum.
-- This isn’t a success strategy.
-This is a WELL-BEING strategy.
+- This isn't just a success strategy; it's a well-being strategy.
 The risk of not changing is often greater than the risk of changing.

 > *"Do one thing that scares you everyday."
 -- Eleanor Roosevelt*